ClaudiuAdi/Tic-TacToe/README.md

 # Tic-TacToe
-A small Tic-Tac-Toe project(game) for me to learn python
+A small Tic-Tac-Toe project(game) to learn python